dotnet/docs-maui/docs/platform-integration/accessibility/semantic-screen-reader.md

 # SemanticScreenReader

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `SemanticScreenReader` class.
-This class lets you instruct a screen reader to announce the specified text.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `ISemanticScreenReader` interface.
+This interface lets you instruct a screen reader to announce the specified text.
 The `ISemanticScreenReader` interface is exposed through the `SemanticScreenReader.Default` property.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]